 If you are shopping for 50+ life insurance with Fibromyalgia, welcome to the right place for important tips on getting affordable coverage for your needs.

-The first pro tip we can share is that life insurers are well educated on Fibromyalgia and how it impacts your overall health.
+The first pro tip I can share is that life insurers are well educated on Fibromyalgia and how it impacts your overall health.

 At the same time, life insurers also know that Fibromyalgia is not a huge concern when it comes to higher mortality rates.

-In our experience, the insurance carrier will place more consequence on other areas of your life insurance application.
+In my experience, the insurance carrier will place more consequence on other areas of your life insurance application.

 Each of these elements can have a potentially higher impact on your life insurance rating and premium amount.

 Our pro tips will take away a lot of the fear and worry about buying life insurance with Fibromyalgia.
-Please give our tips a read and then give us a call right away!
+Please give these tips a read and the feel free to give me call.

 Tip #1 – Defining Life Insurance Ratings